SERVICE AREA · FLORIDA

 Hispanic share by metro varies more than the statewide number suggests.
 Below are the four metros where most of our Florida client conversations originate, with the Hispanic-share data that drives the conversion math.

 The highest Hispanic-share large county in the United States outside Puerto Rico.
-Inbound business calls in Spanish are not an edge case here — they are the median customer interaction.
+Inbound business calls in Spanish are not an edge case here.
+They are the median customer interaction.
 Hialeah, Doral, and West Miami range from 80% to 95% Hispanic by population.

 A faster-growing Hispanic population than Miami in percentage terms over the last decade, concentrated in Hillsborough County.
 Real estate teams in Carrollwood, Brandon, and East Tampa report meaningful Spanish-inbound share on lead lists from social and PPC.